Qualifying work experience for trainees

 - on a training contract.

 Candidates can gain experience during or after they sit the SQE assessments.
 However, it must be completed by the time they apply for admission.
-They could even start gaining it now and 'banking' it for when SQE comes in autumn 2021.
+They could even start gaining the necessary experience now and 'banking' it for when SQE comes in on 1 September 2021.

 Demonstrating work experience